bravono/bravono/README.md

 - 👋 Hi, I’m Ahbideen
 - 👀 I’m interested in programming and animation
-- 🌱 I’m currently learning python
+- 🌱 I’m currently one learning React
-- 💞️ I’m looking to collaborate on any python project
+- 💞️ I’m looking to collaborate on any Front-End project
 - 📫 How to reach me @ahbideenyusuf@gmail.com

 <!---